hayvant/Lead-The-Way/README.md

 * You will find this application follows accessibility standards and is optimized for search engines.

-* We have concidered web accessibility to ensure that people with disabilities can access a website using assistive technoligies.
+* We have considered web accessibility to ensure that people with disabilities can access a website using assistive technoligies.

 * Application links are functioning properly, along with CSS properties that are consolidated and organized to follow semantic structure.
 -----------------------------------------------------------------------